DdimaPos/exercise-schedule/README.md

 # exercise-schedule
-It's a to-do list with categories wich I created it to write down exercises for my workout routine.
+It's a to-do list with categories wich I created to write down exercises for my workout routine.
 For example you can create category named ''monday'' or ''office'' and write there the tasks you have to do:"cook soup","change keyboard" and others.

 You can delete and edit categories and tasks.
 Also tasks can be checked.